 Climate -- It comes from a mild climate that has cool nights, so it prefers conditions enjoyed by cool- to intermediate-temperature Orchids.
-Daytime temperatures below 85 degrees F (29 C) are best, with nights below 65 F (18 C).
-It reportedly can tolerate cooler conditions, but it need protection from frost.
+Daytime temperatures below 85 degrees F (29 C) are best, with nights below about 65 F (18 C).
+It reportedly can tolerate temperatures near freezing, but it needs protection from frost.

 Over about 50-60% humidity is best.
 If it seems to suffer in low humidity indoors, consider using an ultrasonic room humidifier, sold at home improvement stores and some thrift shops.

 It seems to dislike stagnant air, so if necessary, provide some air flow in the room with a small fan, but don't keep it aimed directly at it.

 Soil -- Use an airy, "chunky" mix.
 A typical mix is equal parts of fine orchid bark, small or medium perlite, and sphagnum moss or coco fiber.
 You can mix in some slow-release fertilizer, but don't add lime, since it likes slightly-acid conditions.